wdporter/acim/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ⁷It is curious that an ability so debilitating would be so deeply cherished.
 ⁸Yet if you wish to be the author of reality, you will insist on holding on to judgement.
 ⁹You will also regard judgement with fear, believing that it [judgement] will someday be used against you.
-¹⁰This belief [judgement will be used against you] can exist only to the extent that you believe in the efficacy of judgment as a weapon of defence for your own authority.
+¹⁰This belief [judgement will be used against you] can exist only to the extent that you believe in the efficacy of judgement as a weapon of defence for your own authority.
 :::

 ::: details Substituted